-The top categories at the Grammys – Album of the Year, Record of the Year and Song of the Year – are a problem.
-Most of the judges who decide them are old enough to have actually listened to music on a gramophone.
-The result of this is the awards end up in the hands of painfully safe artists.
+The top categories at the Grammys – Album of the Year, Record of the Year and Song of the Year – have a problem: Most of the judges who decide them are old enough to have actually listened to music on a gramophone.
+This means the awards inevitably end up in the hands of painfully safe artists.
 Take Bruno Mars, for example.
 He’s a great musician and all, but he’s also the auditory equivalent of a Toyota Corolla.

 So, we’ll give the Grammys a bit of advice.
 They should make the awards night more relevant, particularly with the youth market, by introducing a category for artists who have ‘memed’ their way to success.

 Think of viral sensations like ‘Gangnum Style’ or Rebecca Black’s song ‘Friday’.
 They arguably had more cultural impact than ‘Uptown Funk’.
 It’s time we acknowledge these brave trailblazers and their undeniable contribution to the zeitgeist with an entirely new category: ‘Meme of the Year’.